 The Company has set up a Remuneration Committee with written terms of reference which are in compliance with the code provisions of the CG Code.
 The Remuneration Committee shall make recommendations to the Board on, among other matters, the Company's policy and structure for the remuneration of all Directors and the senior management of the Group and are delegated by the Board the responsibility to determine on behalf of the Board the remuneration for Directors and senior management of the Group.
 The Remuneration Committee is also responsible for assessing performance of executive Directors, approving the terms of executive Directors' service contracts, and reviewing and/or approving matters relating to share schemes in accordance with Chapter 17 of the Listing Rules.
-The Remuneration Committee consists of all independent non-executive Directors, namely, Ms. Leung Yuen Man (Chairman) (appointed on 1 April 2022), Mr. Sun Jian (Chairman) (resigned on 1 April 2022), Ms. Shao Hanqing (resigned on 10 February 2022), Mr. Kong Hing Ki and Mr. Feng Jianzhong (appointed on 10 February 2022).
+The Remuneration Committee consists of all independent non-executive Directors, namely, Ms. Leung Yuen Man (Chairman), Mr. Kong Hing Ki and Mr. Feng Jianzhong.